stelzch/zotero.koplugin/doc/DevelopmentNotes.md

  5. key: collection key as provided by Zotero API
  6. version: version of the collection

+All the info on the collection is contained in this table, so there is no need to keep the 'raw' json response anywhere...

 	CREATE TABLE IF NOT EXISTS collections (
 		collectionID INTEGER PRIMARY KEY,